Fake Accounts: Critical reception

 Reviewers frequently described it as funny.
-In a review in the New York Times, Katie Kitamura called it "invigorating" and "deadly precise," and Kevin Power, writing in the Guardian, said it was "prismatically intelligent."
+In a review in the New York Times, Katie Kitamura called it "invigorating" and "deadly precise".
+Kevin Power, writing in the Guardian, said it was "prismatically intelligent".

 Kirkus Reviews said it was, "Not bad as social commentary.
 Not that great as a story."
 The New Statesman called it "laboured and pretentious," and boring – "an experiment in sustained snark."

 Parul Sehgal of the New York Times said that Fake Accounts is a novel in which social media "feels, finally, fully and thoroughly explored, with style and originality."
 She considered it a worthwhile read, although she warned that it is "maddening at times, too cautious, regrettably intent on replicating the very voice it critiques."

 The London Review of Books criticised the novel's tendency towards "aimless" and "half-finished" digressions, but complimented the writing as occasionally "precise, even dazzling."

 Several reviewers lamented the lack of sincerity and emotional vulnerability in the novel, with Wired calling it "bloodless."
 HuffPost said of Fake Accounts that "while successful at capturing the misery of life online, it sometimes feels captured by it."
 A review in the Rumpus admitted that the novel's "discomfort with vulnerability, its commitment to self-awareness and self-degradation, ultimately makes for a draining emotional experience," but suggested that this had been Oyler's intention.

 A number of critics noted thematic similarities to Patricia Lockwood's debut novel No One Is Talking About This, which was published in the same month.
 Both deal with the internet and its intrusion into day-to-day life.